flybywiresim/aircraft/fbw-a380x/docs/a380-simvars.md

         - FWD
         - AFT

+- A32NX_VENT_OVERPRESSURE_RELIEF_VALVE_IS_OPEN
+    - Bool
+    - True when the Overpressure Relief Valve Dumps are open.
+There are two valves but just one variable for now as they (mostly) always open and close at the same time.

+- A32NX_PRESS_{id}_OCSM_CHANNEL_FAILURE
+    - Number
+        - 0 if no failure
+        - 1 or 2 if single channel failure (for failed channel id)
+        - 3 if dual channel failure
+    - {id} 1 to 4

 - A32NX_OVHD_COND_{id}_SELECTOR_KNOB
     - Number (0 to 300)
     - Rotation amount of the overhead temperature selectors for the cockpit and the cabin